 - After that, scroll down and tap on the “About Device” option.

 - Next, locate and tap on “Software Update” and then the “System Update.”

-- In case there are any updates available, click on them to download and follow the instructions for installing them.
+- If any updates are available, click on them to download and follow the instructions for installing them.

 Another way to address the issue of “double letters”, which is surfacing from your Android keyboard, is to restart your keyboard App.
-This workaround is only effective if the issue is coming from your keyboard app and not the phone.
+This workaround is only effective if the issue comes from your keyboard app, not the phone.

 - To do that, go to your phone’s Settings app.

 - Next, select “Apps & notifications” and then tap on “All apps.”